Frequently Asked Questions

 Where do I download the data?

 The Gateway does not generally provide data to download.
 Most studies included in the Gateway distribute their own data and the Harmonized datasets we create.
-Rather, we provide as much information as possible about each survey's questionnaires, methodology, design, and about their similarities and differences.
+Instead, The Gateways seeks to provide as much information as possible about each survey's questionnaires, methodology, design, and about their similarities and differences.
 We also provide the codebooks and Stata creation code for each Harmonized dataset on our website.
 For links to download data or the Harmonized datasets please see our Download Data and Links page.
-The Gateway does distribute study data for the Longitudinal Aging Study in India (LASI).
+The Gateway does distribute study data for the Longitudinal Aging Study in India (LASI) and the Costa Rican Longevity and Healthy Aging Study (CRELES).
 To download LASI data, see our LASI Downloads page.
+To download the Harmonized CRELES, visit our CRELES Downloads page.

 How can I access a Harmonized dataset?